cannonkeys/ck-docs/docs/bluepill.md

 ![](images/build_guide/7-diode-finished.jpg)

     !!!
 Optional
         These next few steps coming up are optional, and only necessary if you want to add per-key LED backlighting to your board.
+If you want to skip, you can [Jump to the next mandatory section](#USB-Port)
+## Resistors for Backlighting (Optional)
 1. Next, we're going to solder the 4.7k resistor needed for per-key LED Backlighting.
 This is optional!
 ![](images/build_guide/8-mosfet-resistor.jpg)
    In this image, it's not labeled, but on newer PCBs, the pad is labeled with a note "4.7k"